 - A son, alive in 1889.
 His existence may be inferred from a report in a Perth, Ontario newspaper that “Mr. Fitzpatrick of New York, uncle of Mr. John McCann [son of Patrick McCann and Anne FitzPatrick], is visiting in town for a short time.”
 Unfortunately we have found no clue as to his complete name.

-- Anne FitzPatrick, born around 1823, died 23 March 1888, allegedly aged 66 years, and buried at Perth, Drummond Tp., Lanark Co.
+- Anne FitzPatrick, born around 1823, died 23 March 1888, allegedly aged 66 years, and buried 25 March following in St. John the Baptist Roman Catholic Cemetery, Perth, Drummond Tp., Lanark Co.
 She married about 1839 in Ireland (where their elder children were born), Patrick McCann, afterwards of South Burgess township, Leeds County, Ontario, was born around 1806-16 in Ireland, possibly in co.
-Antrim, and died 25 July 1880 “at his residence in South Burgess,” allegedly aged 71 years, son of Anthony McCann, of Ireland, possibly of co.
+Antrim, died 25 July 1880 “at his residence in South Burgess,” allegedly aged 71 years, and buried 27 July following in St. John the Baptist Roman Catholic Cemetery, Perth, son of Anthony McCann, of Ireland, possibly of co.
 Cork, by the latter’s wife Molly McDonald.
 From the birthplaces of their children as reported in the 1861 census it is evident that Patrick McCann and his wife were still in Ireland in 1841, but were in Ontario by 1849.
 According to her death notice, their year of immigration would have been about 1846, and this date receives support from other sources.
 For further details see McCANN.

 - 2Margaret FitzPatrick, born around 1828 (aged 32 in 1860, 40 in 1870, 50 in 1880) in Ireland.